 Harold Pillsbury, Neurobiology, Cochlear Implants

 J. Michael Ramsey, Microfabricated Chemical Instrumentation, Microfluidics, Nanofluidics

 Ted Bateman, Rehabilitation Engineering

-Robert Dennis, Tissue Mechanics, Biomechanics, Functional Tissue Engineering
+Robert Dennis, Medical Devices, Biomechatronic Design, Tissue Mechanics, Functional Tissue Engineering, Regenerative Medicine

 Caterina Gallippi, Biomedical Imaging, Medical Imaging, Image Processing and Analysis

 Michael Gamcsik, Biomedical Imaging, Functional Tissue Engineering, Metabolomics, Pharmacy Shawn Gomez, Computational Biology, Bioinformatics, Mathematical Modeling, Genomics, Image Analysis, Systems Biology